bhopkinsnc/ccoe-training-ansible/labs/4.hello_yum_vars/README.md

 ### Change the package in Inventory File

-Lets say you want to change the package that you want to load.
+Let's say you want to change the package that you want to load.
 Where do you change it?
 Let's try to change the package name in the inventory file.

 ```bash
 [root@ansibleserver playbooks]# vi _lab_hello_clients.ini